allaBek/PlayMate3000/Documentations/ClassOperations.md

 the the process of the vision system of Playmate3000.
 The class includes three main functions : ***reArrange*** , ***getCorners*** and ***imageSlices***

-### a)reArrange(matrix,r,c)
+### a)reArrange(list_array,r,c)
+*list_array*: is a list of pair elements to be arranged as r by c arranged matrix *r*: number of rows of the reArranged matrix
+*c*: number of columns of the reArranged matrix

-the funtion --reArrange-- does the job of taking a --matrix-- containing pair elements (x and y, as an image array of pixels) and its rows --r-- and columns --c-- as an input and gives a sorted matrix in ascending order as an output.
+the funtion --reArrange-- does the job of taking a --list_array-- containing pair elements (x and y, as an image array of pixels) and its rows --r-- and columns --c-- as an input and gives a sorted matrix in ascending order as an output.

 #### example
-let try re-arranging the next 8x8 matrix
+let try re-arranging the next 64 pair list of elements
 ```

 map=[